 - 1. Take any household product you use daily, such as a coffee cup, a hairbrush, a toothbrush, a pen, a notebook, a laptop, etc. - 2.
-Use one of the following innovation techniques to change the product.
-You don't actually have to change the product but imagine it would be changed and this change you make will provide a new function or value to the user.
+Use one of the following Systematic Inventive Thinking (SIT) innovation techniques to

 - Addition Technique: Add something to the product to change it.
 What can it now do or be used for? - Subtraction Technique: Subtract or take away a part of the product.
 What can it now do or be used for? - 3.
 Answer Example: For the addition technique, you might add another handle to a mug, making it easier to hold or making it into a sippy cup for toddlers (if you also added a lid).
 For the subtraction technique, you might subtract or remove the handle on the mug altogether turning it into a travel mug that will fit in a car cup holder.